A51. The news media plays a crucially important role in how the legislature works. The place would be quite different if reporters were not there.

 Members of the press gallery in Nova Scotia represent media outlets such as CBC, CTV, Global TV, the Chronicle Herald, LocalXpress, Allnovascotia.com, Metro Halifax, the Halifax Examiner, News 95.7, and CP-BN (Canadian Press–Broadcast News).
-I am currently a member of the press gallery, in my role as a political analyst for the CBC.

 The best place to see reporters at work is on the second floor, just outside the legislative chamber.
 This is where the action is.
 Every MLA going into or out of the chamber has to pass this spot, so it’s the best place for reporters and politicians to meet.
 They will then engage in a “scrum”, which is an informal news conference during which reporters from the press gallery surround a politician and ask questions.
 If a reporter wants to ask questions privately—for example, if the reporter is working on a story that they don’t want other reporters to know about—they will move away and find a quiet spot elsewhere in the building to do the interview.